 • Ask us, at any time, to stop using your personal information, if using it is only based on your consent (the right to withdraw your consent)

 As a client, previous client or prospective client of Luker Rowe we may forward you from time to time details about our products, services or other information which we consider may be beneficial to you or your organisation.
 Our understanding of GDPR regulations is that these will not require your consent as they fall within the regulation definition of legitimate interests.
-We respect your privacy and you can opt out from these mailings at any time by contacting your account executive, our Data Protection Manager or emailing firstname.lastname@example.org.
+We respect your privacy and you can opt out from these mailings at any time by contacting your account executive or our Data Protection Manager by emailing GDPR@lukerrowe.com.

 10. Links to other organisation’s websites